Jerzeek/Miss-Flyer/README.md

  - [ ] No need for glue (?)
  - [x] Engraving
  - [ ] More paper plane designs
+ - [x] Have a paper plane war at the office!

 ***
 ![Open Source Hardware](Pictures/OpenSourceHardware.svg)